uchicago-cs/cmsc23320/website/projects/project3_tips.rst

 The mininet network simulator in Project 3 must be run with root privileges on a Linux machine.
-If you do not have access to such a machine, we recommend using the `CS Virtual Machine <https://howto.cs.uchicago.edu/vm:index>`_ (version 201920.2 or higher) to run mininet.
+If you do not have access to such a machine, we recommend using the `CS Virtual Machine <https://howto.cs.uchicago.edu/vm:index>`_ (version 202122.2 or higher) to run mininet.
+This virtual machine will only work on computers with Intel processors so, if you are running a newer Mac with an M1 processor, please see our Ed Discussion site for instructions on how to set up a virtual machine on your computer.

 Take into account that this doesn't mean you have to do all your development work inside the virtual machine; you will be able to continue to use your usual development environment (your laptop,